StarlingXWeb/starlingx-website/src/pages/blog/starlingx-oidc.md

 # Background

-Today StarlingX ships a lightweight OIDC proxy based on DEX to provide OIDC support where needed.
-DEX can federate multiple backends - commonly the StarlingX local LDAP (openldap/slapd) and one or more remote directory services (for example Microsoft Active Directory or other LDAPs).
-Kubernetes can be configured to accept OIDC tokens from that proxy, making kubectl-based access possible with OIDC if the cluster admin enables it.
+Up until 12.0, StarlingX shipped a lightweight OIDC proxy based on DEX to provide OIDC support where needed.

+The advantages of that solution relying on DEX is that it can federate multiple backends - commonly the StarlingX local LDAP (OpenLDAP/slapd) and one or more remote directory services (for example Microsoft Active Directory or other LDAPs).
+Furthermore, Kubernetes can be configured to accept OIDC tokens from that proxy, making kubectl-based access possible with OIDC if the cluster admin enables it.

 **The consolidation goal: single OIDC IDP for everything**